Getting Started with Lather SOAP Library

 Making Your First SOAP Call

-Now let’s make an actual SOAP call to get weather information:
+Now let’s make actual SOAP calls to our calculator service:

 {:ok, response} ->